Skip to content

 When asked about meetings:

-1. Search for relevant meetings using granola__search_meetings
+1. Search with granola__search_meetings

-2. Retrieve full transcripts with granola__get_meeting
+2. Retrieve transcripts with granola__get_meeting

 3. Summarize the key discussion points, decisions, and action items